VIB-PSB/ksrates/doc/source/concept.rst

 Using methodology similar to relative rate testing the ortholog *K*:sub:`S` mode estimate between palm and rice (*K*:sub:`S`\=\1.53) is decomposed into the two branch-specific *K*:sub:`S` contributions: the palm branch contributes a low *K*:sub:`S` of 0.365 while the rice branch contributes a *K*:sub:`S` of 1.17.
 The considerable difference between them suggests that palm has a much lower synonymous substitution rate than rice.

 The ortholog *K*:sub:`S` mode estimate of palm--rice is then rate adjusted by rescaling it to twice the contribution of the palm branch (*K*:sub:`S` --> 2 * 0.365 = 0.73).
-The position of the (mode) divergence line thus largely shifts towards the left to the other side of the second WGD peak, from *K*:sub:`S`\=\1.53 to *K*:sub:`S`\=\0.73 (Figure 2)---it is now rate-adjusted to the *K*:sub:`S` scale of the paralog *K*:sub:`S` distribution of oil palm.
+The position of the (mode) divergence line thus largely shifts towards the left from *K*:sub:`S`\=\1.53 to *K*:sub:`S`\=\0.73 (Figure 2)---it is now rate-adjusted to the *K*:sub:`S` scale of the paralog *K*:sub:`S` distribution of oil palm and shifted to the other side of the second visible WGD peak.
 The rate-adjusted mixed plot offers a different interpretation for the phylogenetic placement of the older WGD signature (located at a *K*:sub:`S` of around 0.9) than a naive mixed plot would: instead of suggesting the WGD to be a palm-specific event it is now suggested to be an event shared by both rice and palm.
-This new founding likely matches the proposed monocots *tau* WGD event.
+This would be consistent with the previously proposed monocot *tau* WGD event.

 .. figure:: _images/mixed_palm_corrected.svg
     :align: center
     :width: 800

-    Figure 2: Rate-adjusted mixed *K*:sub:`S` distribution plot.
-The rate-adjustment has shifted the ortholog *K*:sub:`S` estimate (red vertical line) towards the left, as indicated by the red arrow at the bottom starting from the original position and pointing to the new rate-adjusted position.
+    Figure 2: Rate-adjusted mixed paralog--ortholog *K*:sub:`S` plot.
+The rate-adjusted ortholog *K*:sub:`S` estimate for oil palm and rice (red vertical line) is superimposed on the paralog *K*:sub:`S` distribution of oil palm.
+The vertical line has been shifted towards the left to the other side of the second WGD peak, as indicated by the red arrow below the plot.